 Outerthere fam Anna ran 50k (31 miles) because she felt like it.
 In 92-degree heat and humidity.
 With a health concern.
 And she did it with a smile.
+And then she did it 2 more times in 2017.
 This is how it went down.

 This trip was a scouting trip to see if Outerthere can host any trail runs or races.
 Curious to get started Running With Outerthere?
 Here's what you need to know.

 Women and men run different and require different kinds of gear.
 Gear like the clothes, footwear, and accessories you use on race day that rub against your skin and can actually cause damage from friction (think bloody nipples.
 Yeah.
 That's a thing).
 So, whatever you're wearing (if anything), you'll need to protect all sensitive areas near seams and rough surfaces.